 The Dorchester’s most contemporary event room, The Crystal Suite leads directly from the heart of the hotel.
 A private entrance lobby features a dramatic sweeping staircase, at the foot of which sits a silver glass encrusted Liberace piano.
 Art Deco inspired, the walls are covered in a muted silk.
-Large windows let in natural daylight and impressive views across to Hyde Park.
+Large windows let in natural daylight and impressive views across Hyde Park.

 THE HOLFORD ROOM